Employee misclassification penalties: Examples and protections

 There are estimated millions of misclassified workers in the US, which translates to millions of dollars of unpaid employment taxes.
 Exact numbers are difficult to find, but in 2008, New York alone lost over $4.8 million in unpaid unemployment taxes.
 It’s not just about the government: unpaid taxes damage Medicare and social security funds, affecting every taxpayer in the country and the economy.

-On the other hand, workers suffer from several consequences, too.
+Workers suffer from several consequences, too.
 Workers with independent contractor status are not entitled to employee benefits such as healthcare, social security, overtime pay, minimum wage, worker’s compensation insurance, and more.

 Misclassification occurs when workers fulfill all full-time employment obligations (like attending work at specified times and completing mandatory training) without receiving those statutory benefits.